Use this easy tempeh marinade to make super flavorful and crispy oven baked tempeh as the base for any delicious plant based meal.

 HOW TO SERVE CRISPY BAKED TEMPEH

 The crispy tempeh makes a great protein packed salad topping and I sometimes enjoy it in place of crispy chickpeas on this baby kale salad.
+It’s also great with Thai kohlrabi noodles, a bok choy salad or this pad Thai salad.

 If you wanted to swap it out for the tofu in my sweet and sour tofu recipe, that’d be a great option as well!